Salman0403/Salman0403/README.md

 - 🤔 &nbsp; Exploring new technologies, developing software solutions and quick hacks.

-- 🎓 &nbsp; Graduated in ERP Softwares but start my profession in coading.
+- 🎓 &nbsp; Graduated in ERP Softwares but start my profession in coding.

 - 🌱 &nbsp; Learning System Architecture and Operating Systems.